 “Detox” is a popular buzzword in the dieting world.
-If you’ve felt tired, sluggish, or experienced unexplained weight gain, someone might have recommended that you go on a cleanse to get rid of the toxins in your body.
+If you’ve ever felt tired, sluggish, or experienced unexplained weight gain, someone may have recommended that you go on a cleanse to get rid of the toxins in your body.

 But before you start the 3-day liquid diet detox, you need to know whether it works.
 Most importantly, you need to find out if it’s safe to go without food for three days.